 However, if trace the story back to those very beginnings, the genesis of this manmade green grass, what do we actually know of its history?
 Well perhaps not surprisingly, our story starts in over the pond in the USA.
 And we find its origins not in a domestic setting, but in sports.

 Specifically we find ourselves at the Astrodome in Houston, Texas.
 This was a futuristic looking indoor baseball stadium when it was constructed in the mid 1960s, but nevertheless, the natural surface failed.
 The innovative management of the stadium decided, instead, to replace the grass with something synthetic.
 They chose something called AstroTurf, in the process heralding the arrival of artificial surfaces.

-Bosses quickly found other benefits beyond maintenance and durability… it transpired that the surface was also better for game play.
-The ball travelled faster, and bounced higher, and truer, than it would do suffering the vagaries of a natural turf.
-This aided accuracy and therefore the skill of the very best players, and a better experience for the spectastors.
+Bosses quickly found other benefits beyond maintenance and durability… it transpired that the surface was also better for gameplay.
+The ball travelled faster and bounced higher, and truer than it would do suffering the vagaries of natural turf.
+This aided accuracy and therefore the skill of the very best players, and a better experience for the spectators.

 Astroturf takes America by storm